 If you are not interested in the people-watching, just avoid coming here on public holiday and weekend.
 On the tourist season, tickets are hard to get.
 You have to line up for quite some time before you buy entrance tickets.

-It is estimated that every weekday there are about one hundred and thirty thousand visitors and three hundred thousand visitors on weekends coming to Olympic Park each day.
-5000 people will go inside either Bird’s Nest or Water Cube ( Olympic Sites ) each day!
+It is estimated that every weekday there are 20,000 to 30,000 daily visitors on coming to Olympic Park.
+About 5000 people will go inside either Bird’s Nest or Water Cube each day!

 The entrance fee for the newly built water amusement parks costs RMB 200 per person.
 The entrance fee for the water cube still keeps at RMB 30.

-The Bird’s Nest and Water Cube (Olympic Sites ) are just two most important Olympic Buildings in the park.
+The Bird’s Nest and Water Cube are just two most important Olympic Buildings in the park.
 Other Olympic venues including Beijing National Indoor Stadium, the archery range, tennis courts and hockey rink in North Olympic Forest Park.

 Tip: Hassle-free Beijing Guided Tours